 Transportation in Wharton State Forest

 Wharton State Forest is located in central New Jersey, roughly between Cherry Hill and Atlantic City.
-You should have no trouble getting to the park since its close to major thoroughfares like Routes 206 and 30.
+You should have no trouble getting to the park since its close to major thoroughfares like US-206 and US-30.
 The use of vehicles is permitted on the forest roads, but not on forest lands.
 Wharton State Forest has many access points that are easy enough to go through; however, keep in mind that RVs longer than 22 feet will have a hard time accessing the campgrounds.

 As far as the parking goes, your best bet is to park in Batsto Village lot, located next to the Batsto Village Visitors Center.
-Another parking option is at Evans Bridge accessible from County 563, or County 679, where there is room for several vehicles to be parked along the Harrisville road.
+Another parking option is at Evans Bridge accessible from CR-563, or CR-679, where there is room for several vehicles to be parked along the Harrisville road.
 From there, you can take your bicycle or go on foot and hike up the main hiking trail that goes north from the village of Batsto.

 Campgrounds and parking in Wharton State Forest